This low carb Eton Mess is a twist on the English classic dessert.

 Eton mess is a traditional English dessert consisting of a mixture of berries, pieces of meringue, and cream, which is traditionally served at Eton College’s annual cricket game against the pupils of Harrow School.

 So it’s pretty easy to convert this dessert into a low carb one – as long as you have some low carb meringues.
 Which I do – because I made some a few weeks ago and they keep really well.
 Click here for my recipe.
-Or – if you don’t include sugar alcohols in your carb count – you could buy some from Netrition!
+Or you could just buy some from Netrition!

 The first step is to whisk some heavy cream until stiff peaks have formed.
 Depending on the size of the dish you plan to serve your dessert in, I’d estimate you need to whip up between ¼ and ½ cup of cream per person.
 The meringues are pretty sweet and I decided to use raspberries which of course have their natural sweetness.
 But if you like, add a little granulated Splenda (or preferred low carb sweetener) to the cream.

 Then crush up a few of those beautiful meringues (in a plastic bag is easiest).
 They’re a little high in carbs, so try and limit yourself to two per person.
 This low carb version has a lower ratio of meringue to cream than a regular Eton Mess.

 Time to layer the dessert!
 A spoonful of cream, a few sprinkles of crushed meringue, a few raspberries, and repeat!
 Finish with the meringue and raspberries.
 Isn’t it pretty?

 Low Carb Eton Mess - a twist on a classic English dessert #lowcarb Click To Tweet

 - 2 low carb meringues see separate recipe

 - ½ cup heavy cream measured when fluid